 Other principles underlying the practice of Osteopathy are:

-Treatment is therefore aimed at improving the flow of blood, lymph and cerebrospinal fluid, supporting the nervous system, mobilizing joints, and reducing inflammation, through the use of gentle, manual Osteopathic techniques.
+Treatment is therefore aimed at improving the flow of blood, lymph and cerebrospinal fluid, supporting the nervous system, mobilizing joints, and reducing muscular tension and inflammation, through the use of gentle, manual Osteopathic techniques.
 Since the nervous system is in control of healing and restoration, Osteopathic manual therapy always aims to stimulate the parasympathetic part of the nervous system, which makes the treatment experience very relaxing for patients.

-Although Andrew was later trained as a medical doctor, he became troubled by the realization that medical treatments of that time were largely ineffective and in many cases, harmful.
+Although Andrew was also trained as a medical doctor and surgeon, he became troubled by the realization that medical treatments of that time were largely ineffective and in many cases, harmful.
 It was after loosing four children in one month, three dying from Meningitis (from his first wife Mary who died in 1859), and his 11-months old baby (from second wife Mary Elvira) dying from Pneumonia, that both Dr. Still and wife Mary Elvira pledged to work together to find a way to provide better healthcare to people.
 His goal was to restore the body to optimum health with minimal surgery and medicine, and would eventually incorporate mind, body and spirit into his method of healing and treatment of patients.

 Dr. Still founded the American School of Osteopathy in 1892.
 A student of his, John M. Littlejohn moved back to Britain with his family in 1913, and helped found the British School of Osteopathy.
 From England, schools of Osteopathy were later founded in Europe and other parts of the world.
 In the British and European schools, Osteopathy has stayed true to its manual therapy origins.
 In the United States, training of osteopaths has evolved to align more closely with conventional medical training and manual therapy techniques are less often seen as a primary therapy approach.